 We challenge any system to do more to protect your data and patron privacy.

 We will not connect your data with any 3rd party that does not use encrypted SIP2.
 SIP2 is typically used by e-book services, PC time/print management software and the like.
 Without encrypted SIP2, every log-in by a patron results in much of their personal information being sent over the Internet in clear text; adult data and child data alike.
+(Marshall Breeding) has cited our high protection level in several articles over the years.

 As a defense, your vendor may say that they don’t do anything with such patron data.
 Well, that doesn’t matter; the horse is already out of the barn.
 The SIP2 standard requires that the ILS reply to SIP2 login requests with the patron’s personal information whether or not the requesting software uses that data.
-And if the connection is not encrypted, all that patron data is exposed on the Internet, unprotected.
+And if the connection is not encrypted, that patron data is exposed on the Internet, unprotected.
 Our CTO is a member of the NISO Working Group for SIP3 where he is working to get encryption included.

 Here are some questions to ask your vendors about security: